Teu2/Inference-Engine/README.md

 # Inference-Engine
-An inference engine made in C# for propositional logic using the folling algorithms:
+An inference engine made in C# for propositional logic using the following algorithms:
 * Truth Table (TT) checking
 * Backward Chaining (BC)
 * Forward Chaining (FC) algorithms